NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/Resistors.md

 ## Concepts
 - Conductors are special, given the ease with which their outermost electrons can move between atoms.
 - Most materials hold on to their electrons, to different degrees, and resist their movement.
-- A material that strongly holds onto their electrons, we call an insulator.
+- A material that *strongly* holds onto their electrons, we call an insulator.
 Silicon, Wood.
 Plastics.
-- Materials that are "in between" can be used to create a range of resistance values.
+- We can mix conductors with materials that offer resistance to create a range of **resistance** values.
-- We call these materials resistors.
+- We call these devices resistors.
+They are often made of cermets (ceramic + metals).
-- A common such material is a mixture of Nickel and Chromium.
+- Another common such material is a mixture of Nickel and Chromium.
 Longer paths of NiCr (Nichrome) have more resistance than shorter paths.
+This is how your resistors in the kit are made.
+We call them Metal-Film resistors.
 - This is how the "metal film" resistors in your kit are made.
 - We use Ohms as our unit of resistance.
 - The symbol for a resistor.